MilanSazdov/Melody-Bond/frontend/README.md

 3. **Invest**:
    - Approve USDC spending (one-time)
    - Enter investment amount
-   - Click "Invest (Gasless)" - no gas fees!
+   - Click "Invest (Gasless)" - no gas fees when paymaster is funded
 4. **Track Portfolio**: View your investments in `/portfolio`
 5. **Vote on Governance**: Go to `/governance` to vote on RWA proposals